Hv1000/Score-based-particle-methods-for-Landau-equation/README.md

 ```

 ## Usage
-The code "ScoreLandau_BKW.py" is for solving the 2D BKW solution of the homogeneous Landau equation (example 1 in [1])
+The code "ScoreLandau_BKW.py" is for solving the 2D BKW solution (example 1 in [1]).

-The code "ScoreLandau_Coulomb.py" is for solving the 2D anisotropic solution with the Coulomb potential (example 3 in [1])
+The code "ScoreLandau_Coulomb.py" is for solving the 2D anisotropic solution with the Coulomb potential (example 3 in [1]).